Last Updated: November 22nd

 Disney entered the streaming wars in a big way with the launch of its own streaming platform, Disney+.
-But unlike other rookie streaming services, Disney’s already got a vault full of animated classics and superhero blockbusters ready to be unlocked when fans subscribe.
-There are hundreds — yes hundreds — of movies coming to Disney+, including Avengers team-ups, Star Wars trilogies, and beloved animated throwbacks, so of course you’re going to need help combing through the library to find those must-watch hidden gems.
+But unlike other rookie streaming services, Disney already had a vault full of animated classics and superhero blockbusters ready to be unlocked when fans subscribed.
+There are hundreds — yes hundreds — of movies on Disney+, including Avengers team-ups, Star Wars trilogies, and beloved animated throwbacks, so of course you’re going to need help combing through the library to find those must-watch hidden gems.
 We’ve done the hard work for you and researched the Disney+ lineup to find the films worth subscribing for.

 Here are the Disney+ movies that deserved to be watched first.

 Marvel fans had to wait a long time for a solo Black Widow flick, but this entry from Cate Shortland did not disappoint.
 Scarlett Johansson returns as Natasha Romanoff, who’s on the run after the events of Captain America: Civil War.
 With her Avengers duties on pause, she reconnects with her past and her family (David Harbour, Florence Pugh, and Rachel Weisz) in order to take down the Red Room once and for all.
 Johansson is more comfortable in her deadly-assassin uniform than ever, and Pugh delivers one of the best introductions to the MCU that we’ve seen in a long time.